POPWorldMedia/POPForums/docs/starthere.md

 * Building requires that you have Node.js (and therefore npm) installed to get the client side references and run Gulp tasks to copy them to the wwwroot folder.
 If you run the app and the scripts and CSS are broken, it's because you don't have this.
 To troubleshoot Gulp action, right-click `gulpfile.js` in the web project and choose "Task Runner Explorer."
 * If you're using Azure functions in the background, instead of embedding the background work in the web app (see "Using AzureKit"), you'll want to run multiple startup projects, specifically the `PopForums.Web` and `PopForums.AzureKit.Functions`.

-Here’s what each field does:
+Here’s what each field on the setup page does:
 * **Forum title:** This is what your forum will be called at the root, in an h1 tag.
 You can edit this (and everything else) later.
 * **SMTP Server:** The host name of the server you’ll connect to for sending e-mail.
-Enabling this functionality on your server is beyond the scope of this document.
+Enabling this functionality on your server is beyond the scope of this document, but we usually use SendGrid to send email.
 * **Port:** Typically 25, though some services (like Gmail) use others.
 * **From e-mail address:** When a user receives e-mail from the forum, it will be “from” this address.
 * **Use SSL:** Check if your server uses or requires SSL.